Spoofing WiFi MAC address on N7100

 The problem is, it's not very comfortable to switch WiFi over the terminal every time.
 So I thought it would be great to spoof MAC automatically whenever the user turns WiFi on via the user interface.
 Please let me know if you have any information about what exactly happens in the backend when WiFi is toggled by tapping on/off switch in the UI and what particular code is responsible for this, so I can modify it.

-RE: Spoofing WiFi MAC address on N7100 - Added by Daniel Kulesz 9 months ago
+RE: Spoofing WiFi MAC address on N7100 - Added by Daniel Kulesz about 2 years ago

 Seems like such simple methods are not very effective due to existing implementation flaws.
 You might be interested in this article:

-RE: Spoofing WiFi MAC address on N7100 - Added by Fil Lupin 9 months ago
+RE: Spoofing WiFi MAC address on N7100 - Added by Fil Lupin about 2 years ago

 I didn't had time to read the paper suggested by Daniel (thanks for the reference by the way) but it reminds me macchanger on debian.